|Upcoming Events & Department News|

 Graduates of our program find employment at all types and all levels of city, county, regional, state, and federal agencies.
 These lands include urban parks, open space districts, state parks and preserves, and federal forests, parks and wilderness areas.

-The Park Management Department maintains a 'smart' classroom (AAS-37) and the GIS computer lab at West Valley College and a full maintenance and field support facility at Sanborn County Park.
+The Park Management Department maintains a 'smart' classroom (Village, V-17) and the GIS computer lab at West Valley College, in addition to a full maintenance and field support facility at Sanborn County Park.